DCourtel/MsiReader/README.md

 # MsiReader
-Component to reads properties of a MSI file
+Component to read the properties of an MSI file.